snlab/maple-doc/design/GUIArchitecture.md

 Web GUI architecture
 ====================

-Currently, the GUI heavily leans on Google's AngularJS framework.
+Architecturally, the GUI heavily leans on Google's AngularJS framework.
 Extending the GUI is as simple as creating a new controller (JS) and defining a new view model (Angular-extended HTML).

 ``maple.js`` is the main entry point for the web GUI.
 Controllers can be defined inline in ``maple.js``, though generally it's best to keep separate modules in separate ``.js`` files.
 Likewise, view models are best defined in their own ``.html`` files.